 - A series of monthly payments

 A combination of any of these three full withdrawal options is called a “mixed withdrawal.”
-You can have the TSP transfer all or part of any single payment or, in some cases, a series of monthly payments, to a traditional IRA or to an eligible employer plan by completing theTSP-70 form.
-Payments to you can be deposited directly into your checking or savings account by means of electronic funds transfer (EFT).
+You can have the Thrift Savings Plan transfer all or part of any single payment or, in some cases, a series of monthly payments, to a traditional IRA or an eligible employer plan by completing the TSP-70 form.
+Payments to you can be deposited directly into your checking or savings account using electronic funds transfer (EFT).

 If you are a married Thrift Savings Plan participant (even if you are separated from your spouse), spouses’ rights apply to annuity purchases.
-If you are a married FERS or uniformed services participant with a total TSP account balance of more than $3,500 and you are making a full withdrawal of your account, your spouse is entitled by law to an annuity with a 50% survivor benefit, level payments, and no cash refund.
+If you are a married FERS or uniformed services participant with a total account balance of more than $3,500 and you are making a full withdrawal of your account, your spouse is entitled by law to an annuity with a 50% survivor benefit, level payments, and no cash refund.
 If you choose any other withdrawal option or combination of options by which your entire account balance is not used to purchase this particular type of annuity, your spouse must sign the statement on your withdrawal form that waives his or her right to that annuity.